Arkansas Right To Life Oratory Contest

 12. Contestants may use notes.

 13. The use of a podium is optional but it is possible that a podium will not be available.
-If there are not enough podiums for all of the contest rooms, podiums will not be available to any of the contestants.
+If there are not enough podiums for all the contest rooms, podiums will not be available to any contestants.

 14. The use of microphones will not be allowed.
 The Contest Director may make an exception if the contest room creates a necessity for the use of microphones.